 Payment.
-Our Board determines the purchase price under a restricted stock purchase agreement, but the purchase price may not be less than 85% of the fair market value of our common stock on the date the award is made or the date of purchase.
-Our Board may award stock bonuses in consideration of past services without a purchase payment.
+Our board of directors determines the purchase price under a restricted stock purchase agreement, but the purchase price may not be less than 85% of the fair market value of our common stock on the date of purchase.
+Our board of directors may award stock bonuses in consideration of past services without a purchase payment.

-The purchase price of stock acquired pursuant to a restricted stock purchase agreement under the 2000 Plan must be paid either in cash at the time of purchase or, at the discretion of the Board, (i) pursuant to a deferred payment arrangement or (ii) in any other form of legal consideration acceptable to the Board.
+The purchase price of stock acquired pursuant to a restricted stock purchase agreement under the 2000 Plan must be paid either in cash at the time of purchase or, at the discretion of the board, (i) pursuant to a deferred payment arrangement or (ii) in any other form of legal consideration acceptable to the board.

 Vesting.
-Shares of stock sold or awarded under the stock bonus agreement or restricted stock purchase agreement may, but need not, be subject to a repurchase option in favor of Rigel in accordance with a vesting schedule as determined by the Board.
-Our Board has the power to accelerate the vesting of stock acquired pursuant to a restricted stock purchase agreement under the 2000 Plan.
+Shares of stock sold or awarded under the 2000 Plan may, but need not, be subject to a repurchase option in favor of Rigel in accordance with a vesting schedule as determined by the board.
+Our board of directors has the power to accelerate the vesting of stock acquired pursuant to a restricted stock purchase agreement under the 2000 Plan.